EmilKaczmarski/Gitwise/README.md

 # Application Overview:
-Simple application written in rx swift that is showing users from 2 apis.
+Simple application used for recruitement process that is written in rx swift and is showing users from 2 apis.

 # Screenshots:
 |  |  |